What To Expect When Closing On A House Remotely

-With a virtual real estate closing, instead of meeting in person, the refinance clients involved may instead meet and proceed with the closing online.
+With a virtual real estate closing, the home buyers or refinance clients involved may meet and proceed with the closing online instead of in person.

 Not all remote closings are the same, however.
 Due to various eClosing laws across the country, it’s not possible to do every closing entirely online.
 Depending on your state, the process may look a little different than what we described above.